pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 mainView.backgroundColor = .blue
 PlaygroundPage.current.liveView = mainView
 ```
-The first line of code configure our main view, we need to specify  the view position, and the size of the view.
+The first line of code configures our main view.
+We need to specify  the view position, and the size of the view.
 In the second line we put the background view on blue.
 And finally we display the view on the screen.

 ![Image7](https://i.imgur.com/WqRLKsw.png)